hugorbarbosa/cpp-coding-style-guide/README.md

 } // namespace project_name
 ```

-Note that the top-level namespace name should be based on the project name.
+The top-level namespace name should be based on the project name.
 In addition, care must be taken when naming namespaces to avoid collisions between different namespaces but with the same name.

 ### Macros